kytos/documentation/README.rst

 Supported OpenFlow Versions
 ---------------------------
-We have a fully implemented OpenFlow 1.0 API and currently we are working to deliver versions 1.2 and 1.3.
+We have a fully implemented OpenFlow 1.0 and 1.3 APIs and currently we are working to deliver version 1.2.

 Disclaimer
 ----------
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE AND NON-INFRINGEMENT.
 IN NO EVENT SHALL